acomphealth/fairops/docs/developer.rst

 Developer Topics
 ====================

-This page contains topics related to development and deployment of **cellmaps_utils**
+This page contains topics related to development and deployment of **fairops**

 .. toctree::
    :maxdepth: 2